John P. Kelley was elected Chair of the Board of Directors in 2019 and has served as a member of Acorda’s Board of Directors since December 2008.

 Barry Greene has been a member of Acorda’s Board of Directors since January 2007.
-He is the President and Chief Operating Officer of Alnylam Pharmaceuticals.
-He joined Alnylam in September 2003, bringing more than 15 years of experience in the healthcare industry.
+He is the Chief Executive Officer of Sage Therapeutics and also serves on its Board of Directors.
+Mr. Greene joined Sage in December 2020, bringing with him more than 30 years of experience in the healthcare industry.

-Prior to Alnylam, Mr. Greene was General Manager of Oncology at Millennium Pharmaceuticals, Inc., where he led the company’s global strategy and execution for its oncology business, including strategic business direction and execution, which culminated in the successful approval and launch of VELCADE™ (bortezomib) in mid-2003.
+Before joining Sage, Mr. Greene spent 17 years at Alnylam Pharmaceuticals, most recently as President since 2007 and as Chief Operating Officer when he first joined the company in 2003.
+Prior to Alnylam, Mr. Greene served as the General Manager of Oncology at Millennium Pharmaceuticals, Inc., where he led the company’s global strategy and execution for its oncology business, including strategic business direction and execution, which culminated in the successful approval and launch of VELCADE™ (bortezomib) in mid-2003.

-Before joining Millennium in February 2001, Mr. Greene served as Executive Vice President and Chief Business Officer for Mediconsult.com.
-Prior to Mediconsult.com, Mr. Greene’s experience included serving as Vice President of Marketing and Customer Services for AstraZeneca, formerly AstraMerck; Vice President Strategic Integration, with responsibility for the AstraZeneca North American post-merger integration; and Partner, Andersen Consulting, responsible for the pharmaceutical/biotechnology marketing and sales practice.
+Prior to joining Millennium in February 2001, Mr. Greene’s experience included serving as Executive Vice President and Chief Business Officer for Mediconsult.com; Vice President of Marketing and Customer Services for AstraZeneca, formerly AstraMerck; Vice President Strategic Integration, with responsibility for the AstraZeneca North American post-merger integration; and Partner, Andersen Consulting, responsible for the pharmaceutical/ biotechnology marketing and sales practice.
 He currently serves on the Board of Directors of Karyopharm Therapeutics, Inc. He received his B.S. in Industrial Engineering from the University of Pittsburgh.
 He serves as a Senior Scholar at Duke University’s Fuqua School of Business.

 Peder K. Jensen, M.D., has been a member of Acorda’s Board of Directors since April 2011.
 Dr. Jensen is currently President of Bay Way Consultants LLC, a consulting firm he founded in 2010 that advises pharmaceutical and biotechnology companies.
 Dr. Jensen’s experience includes more than 20 years with global pharmaceutical company Schering-Plough, and then Merck & Co., Inc. following the merger of the two companies in 2009.
 During his tenure at Schering-Plough/Merck, Dr. Jensen held a number of global senior research and development positions, including Vice President Clinical Research, SPRI, Executive Vice President Worldwide Drug Development, SPRI, and most recently Corporate Senior Vice President, and General Manager, Resource & Development for Japan and Asia/Pacific from 2006 to 2010.